nRF24/CircuitPython_nRF24L01/docs/network_docs/structs.rst

 Network Data Structures
 =======================

+.. automodule:: circuitpython_nrf24l01.network.structs

 .. versionadded:: 2.1.0

-These classes are used to structure the payload data for wireless network transactions.

 Header
 -----------------

 .. autoclass:: circuitpython_nrf24l01.network.structs.RF24NetworkHeader

-    :param int to_node: The :ref:`Logical Address <logical address>` designating the message's destination.
+    :param to_node: The :ref:`Logical Address <logical address>` designating the message's destination.
-    :param int,str message_type: A 1-byte `int` representing the `message_type`.
-If a
-        `str` is passed, then the first character's numeric ASCII representation is used.
+    :param message_type: A 1-byte `int` representing the `message_type`.
+If a `str` is passed, then the first character's numeric ASCII representation is used.